code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 mvn test
 ```

-The result should be a successful build.
+The result should be a successful build during which the test is executed.

 ``` plaintext
   .   ____          _            __ _ _